openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 This flow uses the newly defined OAuth 2.0 Grant Type "urn:ietf:params:oauth:grant-type:pre-authorized_code".

-The following diagram is based on the Credential Issuer initiated flow, as illustrated in a use case in (#use-case-2).
+The following diagram is based on the Credential Issuer-initiated flow, as described in the use case in (#use-case-2).
 Please note that it does not illustrate all the optional features outlined in this specification.

 !---
 ~~~ ascii-art